Height: 5 feet

 Edible Qualities

-Aurora Honeyberry is a medium-sized shrub that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Aurora Honeyberry is a medium-sized shrub that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces blue round berries which are usually ready for picking from late spring to early summer.
 The berries have a sweet taste.

 The berries are most often used in the following ways: